1. Plan

 Benefits include more convenient and reliable transit service, including increased transit efficiency along 28th Street in conjunction with implementation of future CO 119/Diagonal BRT service.
 The project will provide additional travel choices for individuals commuting into Boulder as well as employees of 28th Street businesses, one of the main commercial centers in the city.
 Additionally, the project will provide enhanced cyclist and pedestrian access along 28th Street via the installation of a continuous north-south facility multi-use path facility on each side of the street.

 This project is the last phase of a larger project, first launched in the 1990s, aiming to improve transportation on 28th Street between Baseline and Iris.
 28th Street was chosen for improvements because it is one of the busiest corridors in Boulder, is a major north-south connection serving many residents, commuters, and visitors, and is a major center for retail and business.
+Additionally, Safe Streets report findings that 67% of our crashes resulting in serious injury or fatality occur on our arterial streets, like 28th Street.
 These factors make it a top candidate for travel enhancements, particularly in the area of transit service.

 As outlined in the city’s Transportation Master Plan, increasing transit capacity is key to meeting the needs of the Boulder community and all who visit, work and play here.
 The improvements on 28th Street will enable the corridor to provide CO 119/Diagonal Bus Rapid Transit (BRT) Service.
 This connection will help many current commuters who travel into/out of Boulder by car to switch to faster, more convenient transit service.
 Improving regional travel connections and providing more attractive, non-vehicular options for in-commuting is key to decreasing greenhouse gas emissions, meeting our city's Climate Commitment goals and providing more comfortable, efficient and convenient travel for all, no matter the mode of transport used.